Elec0/vs-realistic-needs/README.md

 [TODO: Put in the base rates and factors]

 ## Todo List
+- [ ] Observe the events needed
+- [ ] Determine base decay rates
+- [ ] Figure out how to add new status effects
 - [ ] What does alcohol do?
 - [ ] Multi-language support
 - [ ] Determine if using stamina depletes needs faster